 A cordless offers a number of advantages.
 The most obvious benefit is convenience – it’s a relief to not need to worry about tripping over the cord or needing to change plug sockets.
 Cordless vacs are also usually lightweight which adds to their manoeuvrability.

 Not all cordless vacuums have the same design though.
-The Gtech AirRam, for example, is an "upright" replacement.
-It's built like a regular vacuum and is only suitable for cleaning floors.
-At the other end of the spectrum, the Dyson V8 is a stick model that's just as effective when cleaning cars or furniture as it is on the floor.
+The Gtech AirRam, for example, is an “upright” replacement.
+It’s built like a regular vacuum and is only suitable for cleaning floors.
+At the other end of the spectrum, the Dyson V10 is a stick model that’s just as effective when cleaning cars or furniture as it is on the floor.
 Some models also have a detachable handheld for stairs or upholstery.
-As there are a variety of options, it's important to choose a model that matches your requirements.
+As there are a variety of options, it’s important to choose a model that matches your requirements.

 There are some downsides too.
 As cordless models run on battery, they need to be charged.
 This can be an issue if you like to clean your entire home in one go, as some only have run-times of up to 20-25 minutes.
 There are, however, cordless vacuums with run-times of up to an hour, such as the Tineco listed below.
 A cordless vacuum cleaner is also more likely to have small dust containers and the cheaper options struggle for suction power.

 The good news is there are some excellent cordless vacuums available.
 The best models have started to catch up with corded vacuums when it comes to suction power, yet are much more convenient.
 Here are our top recommendations in this category.
 You can also view our best cordless vacuums page.

 Outstanding (but pricey) vac with a long run-time, strong suction and handheld mode.
 Our #1 cordless.

 - Cordless vacuums are much more convenient to use than traditional uprights.
 The lack of a power cord makes them a pleasure to use, and many come with detachable handhelds or a stick design.